How to Meal Prep on a College Budget

-So many people check out our guide to meal prepping on a college budget that we’ve decided to give the post a minor facelift.
+So many people check out our guide to meal prepping on a college budget that we've decided to give the post a minor facelift.
 Read on for our newest updates AND original tips!
-Some other helpful information if you’re trying to meal prep on a college budget can also be found in our guides to meal prep without a microwave and how to eat healthy in college.
+Some other helpful information if you're trying to meal prep on a college budget can also be found in our guides to meal prep without a microwave

 For many students, living in an apartment or off-campus for the first time can be a huge wake-up call.
 Between classes, work, meetings, workouts, and all their other weekly commitments, it can be hard for students to find the time to even figure out how to meal prep, let alone actually start doing it.

 While it's easy to make excuses that justify grabbing a bag of chips or eating fast food for dinner, there's really no good substitute for a healthy, well-balanced meal.
 That's why we've put together this list of tips on how to meal prep on a college budget that are designed to help save you time and money.